 - in the event of a suspicion of fraud or other illegal activities;

-- f necessary to The Trademark Office’s ability to perform the agreement, see also article 16.2.
+- f necessary to Trademark Office B.V.’s ability to perform the agreement, see also article 16.2.

 16.5.
-If under any statutory provision or pursuant to any legal ruling The Trademark Office is obliged to issue confidential information to third parties designated by the law or the competent court, and The Trademark Office is unable to invoke a right of exemption provided for by law or recognised or allowed by the competent court, The Trademark Office is not obliged to pay any compensation for damages and the client will not have the right to dissolve the contract on the ground of any damages thus caused.
+If under any statutory provision or pursuant to any legal ruling Trademark Office B.V. is obliged to issue confidential information to third parties designated by the law or the competent court, and Trademark Office B.V. is unable to invoke a right of exemption provided for by law or recognised or allowed by the competent court, Trademark Office B.V. is not obliged to pay any compensation for damages and the client will not have the right to dissolve the contract on the ground of any damages thus caused.

 Artikel 17.
 Applicable law and court with competent jurisdiction

 17.1.
-All agreements between The Trademark Office and the client shall be governed by Dutch law.
+All agreements between Trademark Office B.V. and the client shall be governed by Dutch law.

 17.2.
-All disputes concerning the agreements between the client and The Trademark Office shall be referred to the competent court in the district in which The Trademark Office has its registered offices.
+All disputes concerning the agreements between the client and Trademark Office B.V. shall be referred to the competent court in the district in which Trademark Office B.V. has its registered offices.